rwaffen/wallcollage/README.md

 ## Image formats

 Support for jpg and png only.
 Preferred picture format should be portrait style.
 (Best are images with width < height)

-## Quantity of images from 1 to 55

-    not supported quantity
-    2
-    3
-    4
-    5
-    6
-    7
-    8
-    9
-    10
-    not supported quantity
-    12
-    not supported quantity
-    14
-    15
-    16
-    not supported quantity
-    18
-    not supported quantity
-    20
-    21
-    22
-    not supported quantity
-    24
-    25
-    not supported quantity
-    27
-    28
-    not supported quantity
-    30
-    not supported quantity
-    32
-    33
-    not supported quantity
-    35
-    36
-    not supported quantity
-    not supported quantity
-    39
-    40
-    not supported quantity
-    42
-    not supported quantity
-    44
-    45
-    not supported quantity
-    not supported quantity
-    48
-    49
-    50
-    51
-    52
-    not supported quantity
-    54
-    55